All Episodes

 Temperatures have not risen for 15 years.

-There is no warming taking place, and certainly no man-made global warming.
+There is no warming taking place and certainly no man-made global warming.

-After the news of this tornado hits, a Democrat senator cannot wait to get hold of a reporter somehow, any way possible, and start shouting global warming.
+Five minutes after the news of this tornado hits, a Democrat senator cannot wait to get hold of a reporter somehow, any way possible, and start shouting global warming.

 What is the point?